Student in Library

 MS in Management Orientation

-• Graduate assistantships are highly selective and students must meet the following criteria:
+• Graduate assistantships are highly selective, and students must meet the following enrollment requirements to be eligible.

-Students who were approved for a graduate assistant position prior to the end of the add/drop period will have their account audited after the add/drop period to ensure that they were registered in the correct number of credits.
+Students approved for a graduate assistant position prior to the end of the add/drop period will have their accounts audited after the add/drop period to ensure they remain registered for the required number of credits.

-Students who are attending class during the summer or who are in their final term of study must be enrolled in a minimum of 3 credits to be eligible for a 10-hour graduate assistantship or a minimum of 6 credits to be eligible for a 20-hour graduate assistantship.
+Students who are attending classes during the summer or who are in their final term of study must be registered for the following minimum credit loads:

 How it works